4 fitness trends

 Do you enjoy staying on top of the latest fitness trends?
-Then here’s how you’re likely to build up a sweat in 2017.
+Then here’s how you’re likely to build up a sweat.

 The Worldwide Survey of Fitness Trends for 2017 by the American College of Sports Medicine has just been released, and results show that wearable technology once again reigns supreme.